Genesis 24:52-26:16 ~ Matthew 8:18-34 ~ Psalm 10:1-15 ~ Proverbs 3:7-8

 Proverbs - Today we read this in Proverbs 3:8 (just after the verse on fearing the Lord and turning away from sin): "Then you will gain renewed health and vitality."
 I think this is so true.
 I have been a much healthier person - mentally, physically, spiritually, etc. - since I came to faith in Jesus.
 Through God's wisdom and grace, I have been able to discern what is healthy for me and what is not.
 I have let many bad habits go.
 How about for you?
 Has your faith brought you renewed health and vitality?
 Are there some areas in your life where you still have room to turn some bad habits over to God, and to let them go?
 Will you do so this year?
 Will you pray to God for renewed health and vitality in those areas of your life where you need God’s grace and healing?

-Worship Video: Today's readings in Matthew Chapter 8 about the costs of following Jesus reminded me of the awesome song "Burn the Ships" by for KING & COUNTRY:
+Worship God: Today's readings in Matthew Chapter 8 about the costs of following Jesus, remind me of the awesome new song "Lead me to the Cross" by Chris and Conrad.
+Here they are performing the song recently on K-LOVE live:

 Please join me in memorizing and meditating on two verses of Scripture today: "Do not be wise in your own eyes; fear the LORD and shun evil.
 This will bring health to your body and nourishment to your bones."
 Proverbs 3:7-8 NIV